nrfq/conditionmarkers/docs/store.md

 ![Interface](./docs/header.jpg)

-## Installing

-The extension can be installed from the [store page](https://extensions.owlbear.rodeo/condition-markers).

 ## How it Works

 This project is a simple Typescript app, which works similarly to the [Colored Rings](https://extensions.owlbear.rodeo/colored-rings) extension by Owlbear Rodeo, which was the basis for this project.